VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 Currently, there is no validation to:

 * Check that the end date for a conference is later than the start date.
-* Check that email addresses are in a valid format.

 ## Switching between Debug and DebugLocal Builds